ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 }
 ```

-Next let's specify a start script in package.json.
+Next, let's specify a start script in package.json.
 We are adding this part to the "scripts" section.
 Your package.json will look like the following.

 ##### package.json
 ```json